nevanscott/uxui0120/_lessons/interaction-design/advanced-ui.md

 ---
-title: Advanced UI skills
+title: Advanced UI
 day: 17
 ---

-In this lesson, we will explore 3 different topics that are extra resources to stretch your UI skills.
+In this lesson, we will explore a few different topics in order to stretch your UI skills.

+As a new designer, it is not expected that you recreate the wheel, but rather pull inspiration from existing sources - both to train your designer's eye and to speed up your workflow.
+It is also critical that you know how to encapsulate and communicate the visual essence of a digital brand in order to align stakeholders, clients, and coworkers with the visual style.
+In addition, we will discuss why it is important to stretch your design in order to consider the users' whole experience rather than just the ideal states and explore how to design for these different scenarios.

+**Today's topics:**
+- UI Inspiration
 - Style Tiles
 - Moodboards
-- Multiple states
+- Multistate Screens

 Resources
 ---------